zhangaw325/OneTon_Water/README.md

 -> Three different trigger types will be determined for each event.

 -> Waveform from digitizers are dealt event by event, baseline and threshold is determined event by event.

+2. Read_Tree_make_plots_v1.C

+This script reads (one or more) ROOT trees and save the histograms in a ROOT file.

+-> Inputs are (by editing the file) just filename and path in the beginning a few lines.

+-> In the output ROOT file, histograms for QDC, digitizers are stored for every channel.
+Other modules (TDC, Scaler) are not included yet, but it is very straight forward.